 Though we place ourselves at the top of the evolutionary chart, we must still do what all other creatures and natural systems do—slow down and take sufficient time to rest.

 Winter’s not about getting on with business as usual, it’s about surrender.
 Animals know this.
-They sleep longer, and are less active this time of year.
-Look at the way your dog curls up by the fire and dozes for the afternoon.
+They sleep longer and are less active at this time of year.
+Look at the way your dog lies by the fire and dozes all afternoon.
 He’s not just lazy.
 He’s producing more melatonin, a hormone that regulates his sleep cycle, and less serotonin, a neurotransmitter that affects his mood.

 The entire animal kingdom rests according to the season.
 Song birds go silent and no longer try to attract a mate.
 Hamsters show a drop in sex hormones.
 Even the gerbil gets off the wheel and goes into a form of hibernation.
 Curling up in a nice soft den is what every creature longs for in the colder climes—not just the sleepy bear.

 Nature seeks a balance between activity and rest.
 And winter is our corrective for an over-scheduled, over-stimulating year.

 That is why it’s important to pare back on your schedule, and do less instead of more.
 Yes, the holiday is a special time for socializing and for sharing.
 Yet it’s also a mandate to embrace the quiet, to trust in a creative process that takes place underground and out of sight.
 Think of it this way: Deep winter is a time for letting ourselves go fallow until we know the stillness of the seed.